Nicki Minaj, Meek Mill, And T.I. Among Celebs Pressing To Find #MissingDCGirls

-Meek Mill wants to know why Tom Brady’s missing Super Bowl jersey has been found but dozens of missing girls from the Washington D.C. area aren’t even getting the attention of many mainstream media outlets.
+Meek Mill wants to know why Tom Brady’s missing Super Bowl jersey has been found but dozens of missing girls from the Washington, D.C., area aren’t even getting the attention of many mainstream media outlets.
 T.I. shared a message on Instagram urging black men to keep an eye on women and children, walking them wherever they need to go.
 Nicki Minaj shared a video that contained the faces of the missing teenage and younger girls from the D.C. area that have been missing in alarming numbers.
 Model Eva Marcille called out the media for reporting on events across the globe but failing to cover an overwhelming number of missing persons cases in a concentrated area and urged law enforcement to #saveourgirls.

-Meek Mill, Nicki Minaj, T.I., and Eva Marcille are among a handful of celebrities who want to know why law enforcement isn’t doing more to find several young girls from the Washington D.C. area who have gone missing in recent weeks and months.
+Meek Mill, Nicki Minaj, T.I., and Eva Marcille are among a handful of celebrities who want to know why law enforcement isn’t doing more to find several young girls from the Washington, D.C., area who have gone missing in recent weeks and months.
 They also want to know why so many media outlets are also failing to report the apparent problem.

 Celebs will scroll right by this as if they not on social media and then promo they new shit… y'all gone get it one day!
 And I don't know the facts but one missing child is enough when they on national news talking about dead gorillas and football jerseys!